alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

 ### SDK Initialization

-For Sixgill hosted applications, start SDK before actually enabling it in you application:
+For Sixgill hosted applications, start SDK before actually enabling it in your application:
 ```objc
 [[SGSDK sharedInstance] startWithAPIKey:"YOUR_API_KEY"];
 ```